-- Lack of attendance or course abandonment does not constitute a drop or withdrawal.
+- Lack of attendance or course abandonment does not constitute a drop or withdrawal; you will be responsible for the charge(s).

 - Failure to officially drop or withdraw results in a grade of F or NA and no refunds will be issued.

 - Refunds are only issued to students who drop courses by the posted schedule adjustment deadlines.

 - After the schedule adjustment deadline, students may withdraw from a course up to the posted withdrawal deadline; no refunds are issued to students who withdraw from a course or from the College.

-For students receiving financial aid, withdrawals may result in adjustments to your financial aid and or adjustments to your student financial account that could result in additional charges and a balance due to the College, please contact Student Central, in room B325 for more information.
+For students receiving financial aid, withdrawals may result in adjustments to your financial aid and or adjustments to your student financial account that could result in additional charges and a balance due to the College, please contact Student Central for more information.

-For more deadlines please refer to the academic calendar for the session or semester or visit the Registration Desk in the main lobby of the B building.
+For more deadlines please refer to the academic calendar for the session or semester or visit Student Central in the main lobby of the B building.

-- For Center for Self-Directed Learning CSDL (LC) courses – 100% tuition and fees will be refunded if course is dropped (cancelled) during the scheduled adjustment period (for Summer utilize Session I schedule adjustment deadline) or if registered after schedule adjustment, within five (5) working days from the date of registration.
+- For Center for Self-Directed Learning CSDL (LC) courses – 100% tuition and fees will be refunded if course is dropped or cancelled during the scheduled adjustment period (for Summer utilize Session I schedule adjustment deadline) or if registered after schedule adjustment, within five (5) working days from the date of registration.

 - For Community Education courses (non-credit) – 100% refund within two (2) working days prior to the start of the class.